 Part of helping those addicted to opioids get sober and establish their footing in recovery is by combining a prescription medication with therapies that can work to treat this disease.
 These medications, which are opioid-based, are not nearly as potent as other opioids and are designed to help control symptoms of opioid addiction.

 As clients continue on with their treatment, the medication will work to help them taper off of opioids, slowly decreasing their dependency.
-Studies show that those who do not receive pharmaceutical supports like methadone while in detox and therapy for opioid addiction have a 5-10 percent success rate.
+Studies show that those who do not receive pharmaceutical supports while in detox and therapy for opioid addiction have a 5-10 percent success rate.